 Fun Things to Do with Teenagers on the Big Island of Hawaii

-The Big Island is the largest island in the Hawaiian chain, and it has a landscape so varied it feels like visiting multiple destinations in one trip.
+The Big Island is the largest island in the chain, and it has a landscape so varied it feels like visiting multiple destinations in one trip.
 Active volcanoes, black sand beaches, manta rays gliding through dark water, waterfalls hidden in rainforest, and some of the best stargazing on the planet.
 This is the island that delivers experiences teenagers actually remember.

-Here is our family-tested list of the best things to do with teenagers on the Big Island.
+Family-tested list of the best things to do with teenagers on the Big Island.

 Hawaii Volcanoes National Park